flamingfelines/DMA_LCD_SD/README.md

 # ESP_LCD MicroPython driver for ESP32-S3 Devices with ST7789 or compatible displays.
+(Uses machine.SPI instead of creating it's own SPI object)

-****Warning:**** This work in progress may contain bugs or incorrect documentation.
+****Warning:**** This is VERY MUCH a work in progress and may contain bugs or incorrect documentation.

 ## Overview

 This is a driver for MicroPython for devices using the esp_lcd intel 8080 8-bit parallel bus and SPI interfaces.
 The driver is written in C and is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy)

-I modified the original driver to add the following features:
+Russ Hughes modified the original driver to add the following features:

 - Support for esp-idf ESP_LCD intel 8080 parallel and SPI interfaces using DMA.
 - Display framebuffer enabling alpha blending for many drawing methods.